QualiSystemsLab/JFrog-Artifactory-Xray-Plugin/README.md

 ## App setup

-Import the package Artifactory Example - CI-00.zip by dragging it into any screen of the CloudShell portal while logged in, or use this menu command and use the file chooser:
+Import the package Artifactory Example - CI-00.zip by dragging it into any screen of the CloudShell portal while logged in, or use this menu command:

 ![](screenshots/import-package.png)